RadwaMahmoudBahey/Smart_Home_System/README.md

 Implemented using two AVR ECUs :

->>the First one is designed to interact with the user (HMI_ECU),
+  The First one is designed to interact with the user (HMI_ECU),

->>the Second one(Control_ECU) is specified for receiving signals from sensors and controlling actuators.
+  The Second one(Control_ECU) is specified for receiving signals from sensors and controlling actuators.

 --The system asks the user to enter password and renter it again in case it's the first time setting it up , it also shows 2 options for :